 run will also be summarized in Audit summary emails.

 Domain Time Servers and Clients can send Real-Time Alert data to Audit Server during each time check/statistics roll-up

 event scheduled on the Timings page).

-See the Configure Server and Clients for Real-Time Alerts section for setup instructions.
+See the Configure Nodes for Real-Time Alerts sidebar on the right for setup instructions.

 This data can be evaluated and used to raise an alert based on the threshold value you specify in this section.